grant/talks/README.md

 # Talks

+## 02.23.2019 – Google Cloud Functions for Go
+- **Event:** GDG SV
+- **Description**: The Serverless Movement: Serverless abstracts away the most menial parts of building an application, leaving developers free to actually spend their days coding.
+In this talk, Grant will introduce the basics using Google Cloud Functions, featuring the new Go runtime.

 ## 01.19.2019 – All About Apps Script
 - **Event:** [GDG Central Florida](https://www.meetup.com/GDG-Central-Florida/events/253755546/)
 - **Description (<100 words):** Learn how to increase the power of your favorite Google apps — like Calendar, Docs, Drive, Gmail, Sheets, and Slides – with JavaScript in Google Cloud.